 While the customer support for the Shopify Plus users can be more useful than that provided to BigCommerce Enterprise customers, BigCommerce can handle 400 API calls, in comparison to the 10 handles by Shopify, which is a huge advantage.

-Shopify vs BigCommerce – Enterprise Business: The Verdict
+Shopify vs. BigCommerce – Enterprise Business: The Verdict

-The result of the best for the big business round in the BigCommerce and Shopify head-to-head comparison is a tie.
+The result for the big business round in the BigCommerce and Shopify head-to-head comparison is a tie.
 Both ecommerce platforms offer superb solutions for the largest enterprises.
 While BigCommerce pricing plans have more built-in tools that can save you thousands of dollars for paying for third-party apps, Shopify Plus is capable of handling more transactions per minute than BigCommerce Enterprise.

 Which Has Better Customer Support?